SemenovaLiza/foodgram-project-react/README.md

 ![Status](https://img.shields.io/badge/status-finished-green?style=flat-square)

 A social network for sharing recipes, with the ability to download a list of ingredients for selected ones.
+After adding recipes into cart, user can download list with required ingredients.
 Detailed documentation for the project and requests examples are available at
 ```
 http://130.193.41.215/api/docs/
 ```